benporter/magic-mirror-setup/README.md

  - Do you want use pm2 for auto starting of your MagicMirror

 Upon completion, it printed this message:<br>
-We're ready!
-Run pm2 start MagicMirror from the ~/MagicMirror directory to start your MagicMirror.
+<i>We're ready!
+Run pm2 start MagicMirror from the ~/MagicMirror directory to start your MagicMirror.</i>

 # Module Installs